 - 1. Review all information on the RTT Program Page - 2.
-Email Kelli Collette @ kcollette@ccac.edu indicating your interest in applying and to set up a short discussion or meeting. - 3.
 Apply to CCAC if not already a CCAC student.
-Acceptance into CCAC does not guarantee admission into the program.
-A separate application is required for this program. - 4.
-Complete the prerequisite courses before applying to the program. - 5.
-Submit a completed application packet via electronic submission (recommended) to kcollette@ccac.edu - 6.
+Acceptance into CCAC does not guarantee admission into the program. - 3.
+Submit a completed application packet via electronic submission (recommended) to kcollette@ccac.edu - 4.
 If mailing, paperclip all documents and place in a USPS priority mailing envelope.
 Do not staple or place documents in a binder or folder and mail to: